Get a Refund on Bank of America Foreign Transaction Fee In 4 Steps

 4. Choose which fees you want to waive, including overdraft, ATM, and transaction fees.

 And you're done.
-Once you've finalized everything, DoNotPay will send a legal appeal letter to the institution on your behalf.
+Once you've finalized everything, DoNotPay will send a appeal letter to the institution on your behalf.
 If B of A has further comments regarding your appeal, they will reach out to you directly.

 DoNotPay Works across All Companies with the Click of a Button